 This is a good kit if you’re looking for something for general maintenance and want to keep your water healthy and your plants and animals happy.
-It will give you a general reading of the levels of various elements in the water but won’t be able to give you a really precise measurement.
+It will give you a general reading of the levels of various elements in the water but won’t be able to give you really precise measurements.

-4. Salifert Master Reef Testing Combo Kit – Saltwater Aquariums
+4. Salifert Master Reef Testing Combo Kit